opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

     "connector_id": "your_connector_id"
 }
 ```
-Note the model ID in the response; you will use it in the following steps.
+Note the model ID in the response; you'll use it in the following steps.

-Test the model using the Predict API:
+Test the model by using the Predict API:
 ```json
 POST _plugins/_ml/models/your_model_id/_predict
 {